 If you are looking to explore some inland waterways or take in some local wildlife, Halpatiokee Regional Park is definitely the place you are going to want to start.
 And don’t forget about all of the local fishing charter companies that will gladly show you why Stuart is known as “The Sailfish Capital of the World!”

 One of the most interesting museums in Stuart is The House of Refuge Museum, which is the former site of Gilbert’s Bar House of Refuge.
 This historic building has weathered more than its fair share of storms over the years while providing a safe haven for sailors whose ships were not so fortunate.

 As a small town located along the Atlantic Coast of Florida, the dining scene in Stuart is definitely focused around seafood.
-One of the favorite local spots to grab some crab legs and listen to a live band is Gettin Crabby on SE Salerno Road.
+One of the favorite local spots to grab some crab legs and listen to a live band is Gettin Crabby.
 They might have the best blue crabs in all of Florida.

 If oysters are your seafood of choice, then Riverwalk Cafe & Oyster Bar is going to be your favorite restaurant in town.
 They offer a great selection of oysters on the half shell, as well as Oysters Romanoff, Oysters Rocka”Feder,” Cornmeal Crusted Fried Oysters, and Oyster Stew.

 Another great oyster spot is District Table & Bar.
 However, you are going to want to order more than just oysters here because the food is out of this world.
 This is one of those places where the menu is constantly evolving, so you probably want to try whatever special they are currently serving!

 Just outside of Stuart in Port St. Lucie you'll find Valencia Walk at Riverland is the newest 55+ community on Florida’s East Coast.